 When the chain is being shifted from a smaller sprocket to a larger one, it is slightly different.
 The chain is forced to rub against the side of the larger sprocket next to the one it is riding on.
 Eventually, it gets snagged on the sides of the teeth of the larger sprocket, and yanked up and away.

-Newer sprockets usually have specially shaped teeth, and ramps on their sides to make this operation run more smoothly.
+Up through the 1970s, chains had protruding rivet pins that snagged on the sides of the teeth.
+These chains fit the 3.5mm space between the sprockets of 5-and 6-speed freewheels.
+Newer sprockets usually have specially shaped teeth, and ramps on their sides to make shifting smoother without the protruding rivet pins.
 This is the major reason that modern derailer gear systems work better than older ones.
 It has very little to do with the quality of the derailer.

 Before you try to adjust your rear derailer, you should really make sure it isn't bent.
 The rear derailer is the most fragile and exposed part of a bicycle, and they are always getting bonked.